3 Material Accounting policies

 Intangible assets with finite lives are assessed for impairment whenever there is an indication that the intangible asset may be impaired.
 The amortization period and the amortization method for an intangible asset with a finite useful life are reviewed at least at the end of each reporting period.

-The amortization expense on intangible assets with finite lives is recognized in the standalone statement of profit and loss unless such expenditure forms part of carrying value of another asset.
+The amortization expense on intangible assets with finite lives is recognized in the statement of profit and loss unless such expenditure forms part of carrying value of another asset.

-Intangible assets with indefinite useful lives are not amortized, but are tested for impairment Annually, either individually or at the cash-generating unit (CGU) level.
+Intangible assets with indefinite useful lives are not amortized, but are tested for impairment annually, either individually or at the cash-generating unit (CGU) level.

-(3) Impairment Financial assets
+3.3.
+Impairment Financial assets

 The Company recognizes loss allowances using the Expected Credit Loss (ECL) model for the financial assets which are not fair valued through profit or loss.
 Loss allowance for trade receivables with no significant financing component is measured at an amount equal to lifetime ECL with simplified approach.
 For all other financial assets, ECL are measured at an amount equal to the 12-month ECL, unless there has been a significant increase in credit risk from initial recognition in which case those are measured at lifetime ECL.
 The amount of ECL (or reversal) that is required to adjust the loss allowance at the reporting date to the amount that is required to be recognized is recognized as an impairment gain or loss in statement of profit and loss.

-equipment are evaluated for recoverability whenever events or changes in circumstances indicate that their carrying amounts may not be recoverable.
+Intangible Assets and Property, Plant and Equipment are evaluated for recoverability whenever events or changes in circumstances indicate that their carrying amounts may not be recoverable.
 For the purpose of impairment testing, the recoverable amount (i.e. the higher of the fair value less cost to sell and the value-in-use) is determined on an individual asset basis unless the asset does not generate cash flows that are largely independent of those from other assets.
 In such cases, the recoverable amount is determined for the CGU to which the asset belongs.
 If such assets are considered to be impaired, the impairment to be recognized in the statement of profit and loss is measured by the amount by which the carrying value of the assets exceeds the estimated recoverable amount of the asset.
 An impairment loss is reversed in the statement of profit and loss if there has been a change in the estimates used to determine the recoverable amount.
 The carrying amount of the asset is increased to its revised recoverable amount, provided that this amount does not exceed the carrying amount that would have been determined (net of any accumulated amortization or depreciation) had no impairment loss been recognized for the asset in prior years.

-(4) Leases
+3.4 Leases

 The Company assesses at contract inception whether a contract is, or contains, a lease.
 That is, if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.